Anything Box: Worth (1992)

 Following the success and praise for Peace in the electronic music scene, Claude and Dania headed to Germany to begin recording their second album, Worth with producer Gareth Jones.
 Paul Rijnders had left the band to pursue personal goals.
 The album was completed in 1992, but a dispute with Epic and eventual break-up with the label prevented the album's release to the public.
 It was later distributed by the band to members of its fan-club as the band continued to perform shows despite the non-release of the album.
 The album shows the softer side of Anything Box, as many of the album's songs are slower, softer, and emotional.
 In 2000, the album was remastered and re-issued as Worth V2 with 2 unreleased tracks.

 Hope (1993)

 With Claude's brother Gary joining the band, Anything Box recorded and self-released their third album, Hope on their own label, Orangewerks.
 The album brought back the dance floor grooves with such songs as "Answer Me", "Where Is Love and Happiness", and "Life Is Fun".
 The band toured in support of the album.
 In 1996, the album was re-issued as Hope V3 by Jarrett Records with extra remixes and new artwork.

 Dance CD-5 (1994)

-The band released the EP Dance CD-5 which features remixes of tracks from the Hope album as well as some unreleased songs.
+The band released the EP Dance CD-5.
+The EP features remixes of tracks from the Hope album as well as some unreleased songs.